NativeScript/firebase/packages/firebase-storage/README.md

 const url = firebase().storage().ref('images/profile-1.png').getDownloadURL();
 ```

-### Listing files and directories in bucket reference
+## List files and directories in bucket reference

 To view a full list of the current files & directories within a particular bucket reference, call [list](#list) on a [reference](#reference-object) instance.
 The results are paginated, and if more results are available you can pass a page token into the request: